-The starting piece does not have to a big thesis - just 3-4 paras on the main Investment thesis is enough.
+The starting piece does not have to a big thesis - even 3-4 paras on the main Investment thesis covering positives, negatives, risks, and some interesting aspects is enough.
 If you are already invested in the stock, proper disclosure is encouraged - helps building your own credibility among members.A good example of a starting thread is as below.

 Posted byHitesh Patelat October 02.
 2012

 JB Chemicals seems to be a good value pick.

 Company has cash and investments of around 550 crores and debt of around 70 crores.